 “Abuse” Defined by Statute

 Pursuant to Minnesota Statute 626.5772, Subd.
-2.,”abuse” means, (a) An act against a vulnerable adult that constitutes a violation of, an attempt to violate, or aiding and abetting a violation of:
+2., abuse is defined as: “abuse” (a) An act against a vulnerable adult that constitutes a violation of, an attempt to violate, or aiding and abetting a violation of:

 (2) the use of drugs to injure or facilitate crime as defined in section 609.235;